dotnet/csharplang/proposals/list-patterns.md

 This set of rules is derived from the [***range indexer pattern***](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-8.0/ranges.md#implicit-index-support) but relaxed to ignore optional or `params` parameters, if any.

+> *Open question*: We should define the exact binding rules for any of these members and decide how much we're willing to diverge from the range spec.

 #### Subsumption checking

 Subsumption checking works just like [positional patterns with `ITuple`](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-8.0/patterns.md#positional-pattern) - corresponding subpatterns are matched by position plus an additional node for testing length.